Coat of arms of Saskatoon

-The coat of arms of Saskatoon is the assumed heraldic symbol representing the city of Saskatoon.
+The coat of arms of Saskatoon is the heraldic symbol representing the city of Saskatoon.

 It is visible on the city flag, adopted in 1980, as well as the Saskatoon Police Service coat of arms which was registered by the Canadian Heraldic Authority in 2007.

 History

 The modern coat of arms were designed in 1948 by A.L.
-Atkinson, an engineer professor at the University of Saskatchewan and heraldry enthusiast.
-City Council would later vote in favour of granting $50 to Atkinson as a tangible expression of Saskatoon's appreciation for his design of the coat of arms.
+Atkinson, an engineer professor at the University of Saskatchewan and heraldry enthusiast. city council would later vote in favour of granting $50 to Atkinson as a tangible expression of Saskatoon's appreciation for his design of the coat of arms.